dineshtecorb/DCSTecorbHyperPay/README.md

 3. Import sdk in **header file**

+In your checkout controller or wherever else you handle payments, create the OPPPaymentProvider variable and initialize it with test mode, e.g. in the viewDidLoad method:

 ``
 override func viewDidLoad() {

     super.viewDidLoad()

     let provider = OPPPaymentProvider(mode: .test)

 }``

 ## Set Up Your Server